SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Then go to the Security groups in aws console and select created mongodb SG/Edit inbound rules/Add rule, Type is Custom TCP, Port 27017 and in source just type 'sg' next to the custom, you will get the created SGs, in that select already created Catalogue SG.
 Same for the User also.
 - Now write a terraform code for all the SGs according to the Roboshop Documentation.
 - Now creating EC2s for the roboshop 04-ec2 in VS using Open-source module from the internet.
-- Here the only disadvantage is you cannot connect to this Private instances using SSH because Private instances dont have PublicIP.
-We have two options Jump host and Installing VPN in Default VPC to connect to private instances which are in Roboshop VPC but make sure you have Peering connection between Default VPC and Roboshop VPC.
+- Here the only disadvantage is you cannot connect to this private instances using SSH because private instances dont have PublicIP.
+We have two options 'Jump host' and 'Installing VPN in Default VPC' to connect to private instances which are in Roboshop VPC but make sure you have Peering connection between Default VPC and Roboshop VPC.

 ### Session-33
-- What are the two ways to connect to Private Instances ?
-Jump Host and VPN
+- What are the two ways to connect to private instances which are in Roboshop_VPC ?
+'Jump Host' and 'VPN'
-- How to connect to Private Instances using VPN ?
+- How to connect to private instances using VPN ?
 - In which VPC should we install OpenVpn (or) create server for VPN ?
 Default_VPC
 - We must have a peering connection between Default_VPC and Roboshop_VPC.
-- All our private instances are in Roboshop_VPC only.
-- How the traffic is routing from Home server to Private instances ?
+- How the traffic is routing from home server to private instances ?
 - What is the SG rule when mongodb is accepting connections from OpenVpn ?
 - Make sure to enable VPN in all private instances by giving SG of OpenVpn instance to all private instances with SSH rule.
 - How to install OpenVpn in server and connect to it ?
 Configuring VPN is not our responsibility, we have separate team for this.
 We use Cisco VPN in our company which is costly but for practice we used OpenVpn Connect.